freeDSP/freeDSP.github.io/_posts/2020-05-12-freeDSP_Programmer_SigmaLink USBi.md

 ---
 layout: post
 author: FreeDSP
+title: FreeDSP Programmer - SigmaLink USBi
+tags: FreeDSP Programmer SigmaLink USBi
 ---

-<h2>SigmaLink USBi</h2>
-<p>The SigmaLink USBi is a low-budget real-time programming device for the freeDSP and other DSP boards from Analog Devices.
+The SigmaLink USBi is a low-budget real-time programming device for the freeDSP and other DSP boards from Analog Devices.
 It is a new PCB design based on a CY7C68013 chip.
 It has the same features and pinout as the Analog Devices USB interface (EVAL-ADUSB2EBZ), such as changing parameters while already using the freeDSP or easy changes of the schematic in SigmaStudio.
-You also can write your program to the EEPROM when the write protect jumper is installed.</p>
+You also can write your program to the EEPROM when the write protect jumper is installed.

 <ul>
 <li>Status: Ready</li>
 <li>Input/Output: USBCompatibility: All freeDSP boards via USBi header</li>